mmrl/dl/README.md

     $ sudo apt install nvidia-430
     $ sudo reboot

+Note, if the `nvidia-drm` module is in use, it may be necessary to dropping into a text console as root to disable the graphical target:

+    $ systemctl isolate multi-user.target

+Next unload the module:

+    $ modprobe -r nvidia-drm

+Install/upgrade the drive, then re-enable the graphical environment and finally reboot:

+    $ systemctl start graphical.target

 If you have multiple GPUs, you can run `nvidia-smi -pm 1` to enable persistent mode, which will save some time from loading the driver.
 It will have a significant effect on machines with more than 4 GPUs.
+Alternatively install the [Persistence Daemon](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#install-persistenced) by running the following command at boot:

+    $ /usr/bin/nvidia-persistenced --verbose

 ### [Optional] Install CUDA and cuDNN on the host